§ V

 Typical impact.
 0 to 3 points off effective for high-income homeowners in high-tax states

 These deductions only matter if you itemise.
-The $10,000 SALT cap (state and local taxes) limits the value sharply for high earners in California, New York, and similar states.
+The One Big Beautiful Bill Act raised the SALT (state and local tax) cap from $10,000 to $40,000 for 2025 through 2029, roughly $40,400 in 2026 with the annual 1 percent step-up.
+The cap phases back down toward $10,000 once income passes $500,000, so the relief is smaller for the highest earners in California, New York, and similar states.
 The mortgage interest deduction's value falls each year of a fixed-rate loan as the interest portion shrinks.

 7